Paul Merton: Television

 Merton's breakthrough as a television performer came in 1988 with Channel 4's improvised comedy show Whose Line Is It Anyway?, which moved to TV from BBC Radio 4, though he had previously performed on the channel's Saturday Live and compered its series Comedy Wavelength in 1987.
 He remained on Whose Line until 1993.
 Have I Got News for You began in 1990, and two series of his own sketch show, Paul Merton: The Series, followed soon after.
 In 1995 he presented a documentary series celebrating the history of the London Palladium, entitled Paul Merton's Palladium Story.
 In 1996, Merton performed updated versions of fifteen of Ray Galton and Alan Simpson's old scripts for an ITV series, Paul Merton in Galton & Simpson's....
 Six of these scripts were previously performed by Tony Hancock.
 These were very badly received by critics, and although a selection of episodes was initially released on VHS, it was not until June 2007 that the complete series was released on DVD.

 Also in 1996, Merton took a break from Have I Got News for You during its eleventh series, making only one appearance as a guest on fellow captain Ian Hislop's team.
 Merton later said that at the time he was "very tired" of the show and that he thought it had become "stuck in a rut".
 Nevertheless, he added that he felt his absence gave the programme the "shot in the arm" it needed and that it had been "better ever since".
 In 2002, following allegations in the UK tabloids linking the show's chairman, Angus Deayton, with prostitutes and drug use, the host was asked to resign from the show.
 Merton hosted the first episode after Deayton's departure and was described as "merciless" in his treatment of his former co-star.

+In 1998 and 2001, Merton had the role as the voice of Dr. Dogg in the Aardman comedy series Rex the Runt.